-Learn about the All of Government (AoG) rental vehicles contract, through which schools can rent passenger vehicles and light commercial vehicles, such as minibuses and vans.
+Learn about the all-of-government (AoG) rental vehicles contract.
+It allows your school to rent passenger vehicles and light commercial vehicles such as minibuses and vans.

-Joining an All of Government contract is likely to save a school both time and money, while also reducing risk.
+Joining an all-of-government (AoG) contract is likely to save your school both time and money, while also reducing risk.

-- A choice from four daily-hire suppliers and three less-than-one-day suppliers every time a vehicle is needed.
+- a choice from 4 daily-hire suppliers and 3 'less than one day' suppliers every time a vehicle is needed.

 The process for joining the AoG rental vehicles contract is similar to other AoG contracts.

 - Read about the contract and the memorandum of understanding.